Marios9MF/MetalOxideSolubility/README.md

 ## How to use the notebook
 A method I have found since using GitHub "properly" for the first time is to use Git on you computer and make a copy of the whole repository with command *git clone <link>*.
-I will  work on the offline copy and then upload the directory to my Git/GitHub account using the command *git push origin <branch name>*
+I will  work on the offline copy and then upload the directory to my Git/GitHub account using the command *git push origin "branch name"*
 Before finish the day, I assume it will be necessary to commit the changes which is different from simply uploading a file???? **YES**

 Here is the workflow